maxtalwar/nft-analytics/README.rst

 Data Type

 In this field, enter the type of data you want to collect.
-The options are asks, bids, trades, and ask distributions.
+The options are asks, bids, trades, ask distributions, and arbitrage opportunities.
 Asks returns the open asks for a given collection on a given marketplace.
 Bids returns the open offers for a given collection on a given marketplace.
 NOTE: Only Looksrare bids have been implemented so far, because Opensea does not provide access to historical bids on their API.
 Trades returns all the historical trades for a given collection on a given marketplace.
 Ask distributions generates a streamlit chart of the number of asks on various exchanges.
+Arbitarge opportunities searches for arbitrage opportunities across exchanges and displays them on the CLI.

 Marketplace Name